fdeschenes/bootstrap-tour/README.md

         <li data-target="#newHeader">Tip content...</li>
         /* using 'data-title' lets you have custom title */
         <li data-target="#parentElementID" data-title="Second Feature">Content...</li>
-        /* you can use 'data-placement' to define where the popup will appear */
+        /* you can use 'data-placement' to define where the popover will appear */
         <li data-target="#parentElementID" data-placement="bottom">Content...</li>
     </ol>